• Skip to primary navigation

 Himeji Castle is also known as the White Heron Castle (Hakuro-jo) because of its beautiful white exterior and is often considered to resemble a white heron taking flight.
 It is the largest and one of the most visited castles in Japan due to its pristine beauty and history, it was even named a UNESCO World Heritage Site in 1993 (the first in Japan).

 Himeji Castle was built at the beginning of the 17th century (1333), which is why its history is so impressive.
 Unlike many castles in Japan that were destroyed by fire, natural disasters, or war and later rebuilt, Himeji Castle has stood strong for over 600 years.
 Himeji City was heavily bombed during World War II, and while the areas surrounding the castle were burned, Himeji Castle remained.
-A bomb was dropped on the castle’s top floor but did not detonate.
+A bomb was even dropped on the castle’s top floor but did not detonate.
 In 1995, the Great Hanshin earthquake destroyed much of Himeji City, but the castle still remained virtually unscathed.
 But, like any historical monument, it has been restored a few times, its most recent restoration lasted from 2009-2015.

-One of the features of Himeji Castle we found most intriguing is how advanced the security system was for its time.
-Surrounding the castle was not one, not two, but THREE moats, today you can still see two.
+One of the features of Himeji Castle that we found most intriguing is how advanced the security system was for its time.
+Surrounding the castle were not one, not two, but THREE moats, today you can still see two.
 The castle grounds were also designed in a way to confuse enemies with a strategic maze of 84 different gates (of which 21 still remain intact).

 Should an enemy get past the moats and gates, those guarding the castle could attack offenders by throwing large stones from the many platforms by the windows.
-There is also a number of small rooms for hiding places so defenders could surprise attack their enemy.
+There are also a number of small rooms for hiding places so defenders could surprise attack their enemy.

 One last security feature of Himeji Castle I’d like to touch on is the 997 loophole openings in the walls and towers called “Sama.”
 The sama were used as openings to fire guns or arrows.
 There are four shapes of these loopholes, oblong for bows and round, triangular, and square for guns.
 You’d have to be extremely skillful to make it through all of these defense systems!